 This marvelous herb marinated Grilled Leg of Lamb cooks in about 40 minutes on the grill, freeing up the oven for the desserts and sides.
 And it is so moist and delicious even lamb haters enjoy it.

-My mother was never a big fan of lamb, but she carefully hid that fact from her grandmother-in-law and mother-in-law for years.
+My mother was never a big fan of lamb.
+But she skillfully hid that fact from her grandmother-in-law and mother-in-law for decades.
 Her hostesses never noticed she didn't touch the lamb at Easter dinner.

 When my parents took over the Easter dinner hosting duties for the family, they came up with this Grilled Leg of Lamb recipe which she really enjoyed.